rochacbruno/marmite/README.md

 Common examples:

-- Edit in **Marktext** Editor, configure it to move pasted images to `static/img`, commit to Github, Add an action to build and Publish as a Github Page.
+- Edit in **Marktext** Editor, configure it to move pasted images to `media`, commit to Github, Add an action to build and Publish as a Github Page.
 - Edit directly in the Github Web UI, commit, let CI Action to build and publish.
 - Edit in **vim**, Generate the site locally, Publish via FTP.
 - Edit in **VsCode**, Commit to Git Repository, Have the CI to build and Publish (GH pages, netlify etc)

 > Marmite focus on generating the site from markdown only, the deployment and media management is a separate problem to solve.

 ## That's all!